 Las Islas Filipinas under the

-Spanish regime have made a great effort of mapping our thousands of islands, naming and renaming the places as well as trying to unify the Filipino people while imposing on their culture and religion.
+Spanish regime have made a great effort to map our thousands of islands, naming and renaming the places and trying to unify the Filipino people while imposing on their culture and religion.

-Spanish influences as evidenced by our religion, festivals, food, music, and dances have thrived through centuries.
+Spanish influences, as evidenced by our religion, festivals, food, music, and dances, have thrived through centuries.
 We have celebrated cultural and religious fiestas in honor of Patron Saints.
-We serve Spanish dishes like Adobo, Afritada, Caldereta, Menudo, Mechado, Arroz Caldo and Arroz a la Valenciana.
-We have Spanish influences on our folk dances like the Fandangos; we have the most popular Pandango sa Ilaw or Dance with light which originated in Mindoro province.
+We serve Spanish dishes like Adobo, Afritada, Caldereta, Menudo, Mechado, Arroz Caldo, and Arroz a la Valenciana.
+We have Spanish influences in our folk dances like the Fandangos; we have the most popular Pandango sa Ilaw, or Dance with light, which originated in Mindoro province.
 Another is the Pandango Oasiwas (Wasiwas) which originated from the fishing town of Lingayen, Pangasinan.
 We have several La Jota dances like La Jota San Joaqui

 รฑosa.
-These are some of the Philippine folk dances which I had the opportunity to be part of in High school until College and that made me appreciate our Philippine Arts and culture even more and up to date.
+These are some of the Philippine folk dances I had the opportunity to be part of in High school until College, which made me appreciate our Philippine Arts and culture even more and up to date.

-With the treaty of Paris in 1898, we were sold by Spain to the United States for 20 million dollars and that concluded the Spanish-American war.
+With the treaty of Paris in 1898, Spain sold us to the United States for 20 million dollars, which concluded the Spanish-American war.
 Then came the declaration of the first Philippine Independence on June 12, 1898, headed by Emilio Aguinaldo at Kawit, Cavite.
-We thought that Americans were on our side, but we suffered a great defeat under the Philippine-American war from 1899 until 1902 and had been under their rule until they have granted us independence on July 4, 1946 —our real independence.
+We thought Americans were on our side, but we suffered a significant defeat in the Philippine-American war from 1899 until 1902.
+We had been under their rule until they granted us independence on July 4, 1946 —our absolute independence.

-American rule that we started a modern way of living and we had our new identity being Americanized.
+During American rule, we started a modern way of living and had our new identity Americanized.
 We had free education from the Thomasites and learned the English language.
 And the Filipinos had religious freedom with the establishment of new religions founded by Filipinos.
 Today, there are several American influences on our culture; we eat hamburgers, sandwiches, and oatmeal.
 We dine at fast-food restaurants like McDonald's, Burger King, Wendy's, and KFC.
 We wear polo shirts, belts, tennis shoes, baseball caps, coats, and ties.
-Filipinos love American culture as we continue to speak the English language that is also a great job opportunity for workers in the Business Process Outsourcing industry.
-We appreciate American music and dance and some Filipinos covet the American dream of living and working in the land of the free
+Filipinos love American culture as we continue to speak English, which is also a great job opportunity for workers in the Business Process Outsourcing industry.
+We appreciate American music and dance, and some Filipinos covet the American dream of living and working in the land of the free

 During World War 2, the

-Japanese occupation came in 1941 and invaded our Islands and have contributed not much cultural influence for about 3 years, but have left us with painful experiences for the struggles and deaths.
-For the shortest time of Japanese occupation, the greatest influence would be 'discipline' due to the imposition of curfew.
+Japanese occupation came in 1941 and invaded our Islands and had contributed little cultural influence for about 3 years.
+Still, they have left us with painful experiences, struggles, and deaths.
+For the shortest time of Japanese occupation, the most significant influence would be 'discipline' due to the imposition of curfew.
 Today, Japanese influence has been part of our culture as we have embraced their martial arts like Karate, Judo, and the Filipino version, Karatedo.
 We have Japanese elements in our gardens.
 We eat sushi, sashimi and Ramen.
 And some Filipinos are now eager to visit Japan because it is an ultra-modern nation with natural wonders and a better way of living as a first-world country in the East.

-Today, it is a challenge to retain our real identity of being a Filipino and it is even more challenging to achieve unity for all of us Filipinos.
+Today, it is a challenge to retain our real identity of being Filipino, and achieving unity for all Filipinos is even more challenging.
 From the Katolikos (Catholics) of the North down to the Moros of the South.
 The fight of the Manobos and the killing of the lumads.
 The struggles of the Aetas, Igorots, and Mangyans.
-The differences between Tagalog and the Bisaya.
-The war between Philippine armed forces and the local terrorist groups.
-Diverse groups and cultures striving to establish and secure their local and indigenous identity while striving for significance with national identity
+The differences between Tagalog and Bisaya.
+The war between the Philippine armed forces and the local terrorist groups.
+Diverse groups and cultures strive to establish and secure their local and indigenous identity while striving for significance with national identity

 —to be a Filipino